Skip to main content

 Impervious stream blanket:

-Impervious stream blanket is laid in the foundation of the dam and its objective is to stop the seepage in the dam foundation.
+An impervious stream blanket is laid in the foundation of the dam and its objective is to stop the seepage in the dam foundation.

 Rip rap:

-Horizontal drainage:
+Horizontal Drainage:

-It is usually used if dam body is made of impervious material.
+It is usually used if the dam body is made of impervious material.
 The dam body may contain moisture already or due to very loss seepage, If this water remains in the dam body, pore water pressure is developed and effective pressure is reduced, so to remove that water this zone is used.

 Soil turfing / Sod:

-To avoid erosion due to rain, snow fall, wind etc. soil turfing is used.
+To avoid erosion due to rain, snowfall, wind, etc. soil turfing is used.
 It is also called sod.

-It is the most upper part of the dam which divides the upstream face and the downstream face.
+It is the upper part of the dam which divides the upstream face and the downstream face.
 Its objective is to give access to vehicles over it.

 Search AboutCivil